 West Ham failed to land those two men from the West Londoners, but they may have more luck with the next Fulham star on their list – Ryan Fredericks.

 The 25-year-old is yet to sign a new contract at Fulham despite one being on the table for several months.
-He is free to leave in the summer and is keen on securing a Premier League move.
+He is free to leave this summer and is keen on securing a Premier League move.

 The Hammers appear to have won the race for Fredericks but what will he bring to the Irons?
 We've run the rule over the Fulham left-back.